jerrychen017/fridge-food-tracker/docs/final-report.md

 ### Postman

 We used Postman to test our Server calls.
-It was pretty good, and no serious problems occurred.
+We found that Postman helped us test the server more quickly and easily than sending the calls through code.
+Using Postman in the lectures helped.

 ### Heroku